yozzz/ruby_design_patterns/README.md

-YA examples of some design patterns in ruby
+YA part of design patterns in ruby